Strong leave management policies can help workers recharge their batteries and remain productive for your organization.

 Maintaining Integrity for the Program

-Because few employers offer pay for FLMA, abuses aren't common — but they do happen and can be demoralizing, especially to employees who haven't needed to take advantage of FMLA.
-As the Society for Human Resource Management notes, monitoring abuse is important.
+Because few employers offer pay for FMLA, abuses aren't common — but they do happen and can be demoralizing, especially to employees who haven't needed to take advantage of FMLA.
+Monitoring abuse is important.
 For example, if your scheduling system shows that people are most likely to take sick leave coinciding with long holiday weekends, it could be worth investigating.

 FMLA is a powerful benefit for employees, and effective management can enhance an organization's reputation as a responsible employer of choice.
 It helps retain good employees while making sure work gets done.